luizcarloskazuyukifukaya/S3IAMBatchGenerator/README.md

 ## AWS CLI Configuration and Credential File
 To execute the commands you must configure AWS CLI with your Access Key and Secret Key.
-The configuration file and the credential file can be created with the AWS CLI installed by executing the aws configure command:
+The configuration file and the credential file can be created with the AWS CLI installed by executing the aws configure command:</p>
 `aws configure`

 Please refer this AWS document for details.